 - 1 ½ cups mashed banana about 3 medium

 - ¼ cup dairy free chocolate chips optional

 - Preheat oven to 350°F.

-- Line a 9x5 loaf pan with parchment paper and set aside.
+- Line a 9×5 loaf pan with parchment paper and set aside.
 (I like to spray the pan with cooking spray first and then set the parchment paper in.
-The cooking spray helps the paper stick to the pan so it doesn't move around as you are pouring your batter in.)
+The cooking spray helps the paper stick to the pan so it doesn’t move around as you are pouring your batter in.)

 - In a medium bowl, whisk together the flour, baking soda, baking powder and salt.

 - In a large bowl, whisk together the soy milk and apple cider vinegar until frothy.
 Whisk in the peanut butter, maple syrup, vanilla, and aquafaba until well combined.
 Stir in the mashed banana.

 - Pour the dry ingredients into the wet and mix until just combined.
 Add ½ cup chocolate chip and stir to evenly distribute.

 - Pour the batter into the prepared loaf pan.
 Sprinkle the remaining ¼ cup chocolate chips evenly over the top.

-- Cook for 55-65 minutes until a toothpick inserted in the center comes out clean.
+- Cook for 55 to 65 minutes until a toothpick inserted in the center comes out clean.

-- Cool in the pan on a wire rack for 5 to 10 minutes.
+- Cool in the pan on a wire rack for 10 minutes.
 Unmold the bread from the pan and continue cooling on the wire rack for another 10 minutes until slicing.